 United States Person.
-A "United States Person" is a citizen or resident of the United States, a corporation, partnership or other entity organized in or under the laws of the United States or state thereof, including, for this purpose, the District of Columbia (other than a partnership that is not treated as a United States Person under any applicable Treasury regulations) or an estate the income of which is includible in gross income for United States federal income tax purposes regardless of its source, or a trust if a court within the United States Persons have the authority to control all substantial decisions of the trust.
+A "United States Person" is a citizen or resident of the United States, a corporation, partnership or other entity organized in or under the laws of the United States or state thereof, including, for this purpose, the District of Columbia (other than a partnership that is not treated as a United States Person under any applicable Treasury regulations) or an estate the income of which is includible in gross income for United States federal income tax purposes regardless of its source, or a trust if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States Persons have the authority to control all substantial decisions of the trust.
 Notwithstanding the preceding sentence, to the extent provided in Treasury regulations, certain trusts in existence on August 20, 1996, and treated as United States Persons prior to such date, that elect to continue to be treated as United States Persons shall also be United States Persons.